A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Conclusions

 Generally, in systems described by stochastic differential equations, noise is not always due to thermal fluctuations.
 For example, in the dynamical system considered in the current research [Eqs. (\ref{eq:dynamical-sys-TG}) and (\ref{eq:dynamical-sys-TK})], noise represents the influence of small-scale disturbances in the atmosphere and ocean (Section \ref{sec:dynamical-system}\ref{subsec:valid-dynamical-system}).
 Moreover, it is unclear whether such small-scale disturbance fields are always in an equilibrium state, although this point may be investigated using equilibrium statistical mechanics for geophysical fluids \citep{Majda+Wang06Book, Bouchet+Venaille12PhysRep, Campa+14Book}.
 Indeed, the meanders of the Gulf Stream and the Kuroshio Current are consistent with analysis using equilibrium statistical mechanics \citep{Venaille+Bouchet11JPO}, which implies that small-scale disturbance fields in both current regions can also be analyzed using equilibrium theory.
 Currently, however, such an analysis is not sufficient, and the interpretation of $\dot{Q}_i$ needs to be considered for each application.
 In particular, $\dot{\sigma}_i = \dot{Q}_i / D_i$ holds in the steady state [Eq. (\ref{eq:second-law-partial-steady})], making this interpretation essential.

-The present study has analyzed the dynamical system [Eqs. (\ref{eq:dynamical-sys-TG}) and (\ref{eq:dynamical-sys-TK})] using the second law of information thermodynamics as a mathematical tool (Sections \ref{sec:maxwell-demon}\ref{subsec:autonomous-maxwell-demon} and \ref{sec:analysis}).
-It is worth noting that mathematically deriving the second law as a constraint is different from obtaining a meaningful physical insight from it.
+The present study has analyzed the dynamical system [Eqs. (\ref{eq:dynamical-sys-TG}) and (\ref{eq:dynamical-sys-TK})] using the second law of information thermodynamics as a mathematical tool (Section \ref{sec:analysis}).
+Although the second law is always derived for SDEs as shown above, mathematically deriving the second law is different from obtaining a meaningful physical insight from it.
 We have regarded $\dot{\sigma}_G$ ($= \dot{Q}_G / D_G$) and $\dot{\sigma}_K$ ($= \dot{Q}_K / D_K$) as indicators of the contribution of interactions to the temporal tendencies of the SSTs.
 This interpretation does not rely on the interpretation of $\dot{Q}_i$ as heat.
-As a similar example, \citet{Ito+Sagawa15NatComm} considered $\dot{Q}_i$ as the robustness of signal transmission in a cell and analyzed the processing efficiency of cell signaling using information thermodynamics.
+As a similar example, \citet{Ito+Sagawa15NatComm} considered $\dot{Q}_i$ as the robustness of signal transmission in a cell (i.e., not as heat) and analyzed the processing efficiency of cell signaling using information thermodynamics.
 The application of information thermodynamics in this manner might yield interesting results for other atmospheric and oceanic systems.
 Investigating further applications is an important topic for future research in atmospheric and oceanic sciences.

 [B] \appendixtitle{Theoretical formulas used in Sections \ref{sec:dynamical-system} and \ref{sec:analysis}}